 When browsing through the factory presets of a synthesizer I often realize that 60-70 percent of synthesizer presets are just the dull recreations of the past or dictated by current popular genres.
 This is unsurprising as instrument developers play on the safe side and satisfy the need of the "general musicians".
 As a result, we have tons of supersaw, pluck, pad, etc. sounds in synthesizers that sounds very similar or just measures up to the popular genres.
 Some of them are charming, but most of them are just ok, without the "wooooaaaaa" effect.
-They may work perfectly in sequenced musical context, but they do not inspire you to play... to play... to play... (for hours), which is the privilege of only the fraction of the sounds amid the many filler presets.
+They may work perfectly in sequenced musical context, but they rarely inspire you to play and improvise for a longer time (of course this is a bit subjective and depends on the genre you play).
+This the privilege of only a fraction of the sounds amid the many filler presets.
 Even sequenced, most of them just sounds like everyone else.

 But sound design does not end here in case of a Synthmorph sound set.

 It is a bit harder to create something original sounding using just the built-in tools of an instrument unless they are really advanced.
 I mean only a few sophisticated synthesizers comes with built-in motion sequencers, vector controllers, step-sequencers modulating parameters, morphable LFOs' etc. and even these are still usually limited to one certain type of cyclic modulation.
 Standard cyclic modulators (like basic LFOs' waveforms) are not the answers either: they do the job in several situations, yet they sound a bit predictable and boring when used in a very recognizable, obvious form.